 - 1 cup roasted makhana /foxnut/lotus seed

-- 2 teaspoon ghee or coconut or olive oil
+- 2 teaspoons ghee (or coconut oil, olive oil)

 - ¼ cup jaggery powdered